yuku/backbone-lazyview/README.md

-#What is this?
+# Extended Backbone.View for lazy loading

 **backbone-lazyview** is a Backbone plugin writtern in JavaScript.
 It watches the **scroll** event of the *window* object and triggers an **appear** event on a lazyview object when it's *el* property appeared on the screen.

-#How to use?
+## Usage

-Include required js libraries and lazyview.js in your HTML code.
+Include required js libraries and backbone.lazyview.js into your HTML.

 ```html
 <script src="jquery.js"></script>